Women over 50 are part of the largest and most influential demographic in economic history – and promise to have more impact over time.

-In 2015, the woman over 50 became part of the largest and most influential demographic in economic history.
-She’s connected and she’s in control.
+The 50+ woman is connected, and she’s in control.
 She’s loud and she’s loyal to the brands she loves, yet she’s also willing to experiment.
 She is redefining what it will mean to live long and prosper in America.
 Especially since, according to the National Institute on Aging, 50 is the portal to 30 or 40 more productive years.

 Today’s woman over 50 still has transitions to make, new directions to take, and opportunities ahead to reinvent herself.
 So it’s no surprise that she approaches the empty nest, aging, menopause, and retirement with more hope and optimism than any other generation in history.